jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 The goal of this project is to automate provisioning of Layer 2 Virtual Private Networks (L2VPN) on Service Provider (SP) routers.
 This is done by using the Frinx ODL controller which configures routers based on intent of the L2VPN service.
 The Frinx ODL controller translates the L2VPN service abstraction to network element configuration. ![L2VPN Service](l2vpn_service.png)

-## Frinx L2VPN API
+## Usage via Frinx API
-To download and use FRINX pre-configured Postman REST calls - see [this page](../../API.md).
+To download and use FRINX pre-configured Postman REST calls  for L2VPN - see [this page](../../API.md).

 ## A bit about L2VPN